-Alcohol is a blessing and a curse, a poison and a food, a ‘pick-me-up’ and a ‘lay me down’, both an appetite simulator and a destroyer; it is truly a mass of contradictions.
+Alcohol is a blessing and a curse, a poison, and food, a ‘pick-me-up’ and a ‘lay me down’, both an appetite simulator and a destroyer; it is truly a mass of contradictions.
 The very name whiskey originates from the ancient Gaelic word “USQUEBRUGH” (water of life).
-Over 65% of the people drink alcoholic beverages.
+Over 65% of people drink alcoholic beverages.
 Of these, 85% are men and 15% are women.

 The occasional drinkers are around 48%.
 There are over 25% heavy, constant drinkers, and addicts of “hard liquor”.
-Billions of dollars are spent each year on alcohol in the world, more than is spent for their own health and medical care.
-All figures show the growing increase in the drinking habit as part of life and social custom.
+Billions of dollars are spent each year on alcohol in the world, more than is spent on their own health and medical care.
+All figures show the growing increase in drinking habit as part of life and social custom.

 Let see how Alcohol Addiction affects your Health